 - Born April 11, 1964 in Chicago Heights, IL USA

 Prior to the 1992 season, Saberhagen was traded to the New York Mets but only appeared in 17 games, going 3-5.
 He bounced back to .500 in 1993.
-Finally, in 1994, he broke the pattern, going 14-4 for the Mets with a 2.74 ERA, striking out 143 batters while walking only 13, an incredible 11.00 K/BB which broke Jim Whitney's record.
-The next year he was traded to the Colorado Rockies, appearing in only nine games.
+Finally, in 1994, he broke the pattern, going 14-4 for the Mets with a 2.74 ERA, striking out 143 batters while walking only 13, an incredible 11.00 K/W ratio which broke Jim Whitney's record.
+That mark stood as the major league record for two decades, until broken by Phil Hughes who achieved a ratio of 11.63 in 2014, but is still the National League record.
+The next year, 1995, he was traded to the Colorado Rockies, appearing in only nine games.
 He did not appear in a game in 1996 and after signing with the Boston Red Sox, only pitched in six games in 1997.
 However, he made a nice comeback in 1998, winning 15 games for the Sox.
-The next season he won 10 more.
+The next season, 1999, he won 10 more.
 He again sat out in 2000 and then appeared in just a handful of games for the Red Sox in 2001.
-Saberhagen ended his career with a respectable 167-117 record with a 3.34 ERA.
+Saberhagen ended his career with a 3.34 ERA.

-Saberhagen joined West Coast Sports Management, a Pasadena, California based baseball representation agency in December 2008, with his primary focus, along with Scott Budner, being pitching evaluation and recruiting for the agency, which has former Los Angeles Dodgers GM Dan Evans as its President and CEO.
+He joined West Coast Sports Management, a Pasadena, CA based baseball representation agency in December 2008, with his primary focus, along with Scott Budner, being pitching evaluation and recruiting for the agency, which has former Los Angeles Dodgers GM Dan Evans as its President and CEO.